 Oregon Health & Science University is dedicated to improving the health and quality of life for all Oregonians through excellence, innovation and leadership in health care, education and research.
 OHSU is the kind of place where the big news doesn't always involve sports, politics, fashion or even weather.
 The big news is always about health — health care, health education, health-related research.
 And various organizations and publications that rank American institutions, programs and faculty in a variety of categories have taken note.
 Nearly one million patient visits each year.
 Educating thousands of future health care providers.
 You get the picture.
 Immerse yourself in more facts and stats than you probably need about Portland's largest employer, Oregon's provider of care to every corner of the state, and one of the nation's top 28 biomedical research institutions.
 Oregon Health & Science University is the state’s only academic health center.
 It provides an uncommon array of services from providing the state’s most comprehensive health care, to educating the next generation of clinicians and biomedical researchers, to achieving breakthroughs and innovations.

-Kymab Limited is a clinical-stage biopharmaceutical company based in Cambridge, United Kingdom, focused on discovering and developing fully human monoclonal antibody therapeutics.
-The company utilizes its proprietary Kymouse platform, which is part of the broader IntelliSelect® integrated platforms, to target difficult and novel drug challenges in various therapeutic areas, including immuno-oncology and immune-mediated diseases.
-Kymab’s technology allows for the generation of a diverse range of human antibodies, enhancing the potential for novel therapies in treating conditions such as cancer and autoimmune disorders.
-The company has established strategic collaborations, including partnerships with Heptares Therapeutics and LifeArc, to further its research and development efforts.
-Founded in 2009, Kymab Limited operates as a subsidiary of Kymab Group Limited.
+Kymab Limited is a clinical-stage biopharmaceutical company based in Cambridge, United Kingdom, specializing in the discovery and development of fully human monoclonal antibody therapeutics.
+Founded in 2009, Kymab utilizes its proprietary Kymouse and IntelliSelect platforms to develop therapies targeting challenging and novel drug targets within immuno-oncology and immune-mediated diseases.
+The company's comprehensive antibody platforms are designed to maximize the diversity of human antibodies, enabling the creation of novel therapeutic options for conditions such as cancer and autoimmune diseases.
+Kymab has established strategic collaborations with Heptares Therapeutics and LifeArc to advance its research and development efforts.
+As a subsidiary of Kymab Group Limited, the company is focused on addressing unmet medical needs through innovative antibody-based therapies.

 Zyomyx has a unique expertise in and passion for tackling difficult “outside-the-box” problems.
 Highly user-friendly, instrument-free point-of-care tests need to be designed with an advanced level of cartridge engineering and reagent stability, and aligned with aggressive cost targets.
 Zyomyx specializes in exactly these demanding product requirements.
 Our immediate focus is an advanced, but simple to use and inexpensive CD4 T-cell point-of-care test that will be launched globally and configured to especially meet the demanding specifications for use in low and middle income countries.